Michael Dell, back in the spotlight once more

 It was not clear how many firms might be involved, or how much of the company Michael Dell might own after a deal, relative to the 14 percent he controls now.
 It is also not a new idea; he told an investor conference in June 2010 he had considered it before.

-But were he to pull the trigger, the billionaire's company can focus on reversing its fortunes by focusing on higher margin corporate IT and services - borrowing a page from IBM.
+But were he to pull the trigger, the billionaire's company can focus on reversing its fortunes by focusing on higher margin corporate IT and services - borrowing a page from IBM (IBM.N).

 "The company essentially has to re-make itself by de-focusing on hardware and re-focusing on software and services.
 This would give the company more time to effect this turn-around," said Ashok Kumar, an analyst at Maxim Group.